mccright/rand-notes/pip-setup.md

 ```

 Other references:
+* If you are on a Windows endpoint, try turning off IPv6: https://learn.microsoft.com/en-us/troubleshoot/windows-server/networking/configure-ipv6-in-windows
+* If you are on a Linux endpoint, try changing the precedence blocks in /etc/gai.conf to favor IPv4 over IPv6:  https://askubuntu.com/questions/32298/prefer-a-ipv4-dns-lookups-before-aaaaipv6-lookups/38468#38468
+If those don't work, or if they cause more problems than they fix, see:
+* "IPv6 Issues with Python Package Managers." https://blog.dmac.tech/posts/IPv6-issues-with-python-package-managers/
 * "Every single command from pip runs super slow #8485" [https://github.com/pypa/pip/issues/8485](https://github.com/pypa/pip/issues/8485)
 * "Pip install block waiting forever for a keyring to unlock #7883" [https://github.com/pypa/pip/issues/7883](https://github.com/pypa/pip/issues/7883)
 * "Keyring support should require an --enable-keyring flag #8719" [https://github.com/pypa/pip/issues/8719](https://github.com/pypa/pip/issues/8719)